-These three examples are likely to keep customers engaged because they cover a topic they find interesting.
-But the stakes get higher when you consider the knowledge customers stand to gain by reading each piece of content.
+These three examples are likely to keep customers engaged because they cover topics of interest.
+But the stakes get higher when you consider the knowledge customers can gain by reading each piece of content.
 Notice that the first two articles apply to virtually every dog owner.
-If you want to keep your leads engaged, you have to deliver valuable content to their inbox consistently.
+If you want to successfully convert your leads and keep them engaged, you have to deliver valuable content to their inbox consistently.

 3. Split-test your email copy.

-- Email No. 1: Welcome them to your email list.
+- Email 1: Welcome subscribers to your email list.

-- Email No. 2-6: Build a rapport with content and information.
+- Emails 2-6: Build a rapport with content and information.

-- Email No. 8: Offer a solution in the form of your product, service or premium information.
+- Email 8: Offer a solution in the form of your product, service or premium information.

-Because most drip campaigns consist of close to 10 emails, you'll have plenty of opportunities to tweak your email copy to discover the text that yieldd the highest conversion rate.
+Because most drip campaigns consist of about 10 emails, you'll have plenty of opportunities to tweak your email copy to discover the text that yields the highest conversion rate.

-The most crucial factor to tinker with when you're split-testing a drip campaign is your call to action (CTA).
-Your call to action will vary from email to email.
-In most cases, your CTA will be to convince subscribers to read your content by clicking through the link in your emails.
+The most crucial factor to tinker with when you're split-testing a drip campaign is your call to action.
+Your CTA will vary from email to email.
+In most cases, it will convince subscribers to read your content by clicking through the link in your emails.
 As the campaign comes to a close, you'll want to bring customers to the end of the sales funnel by offering them a product or service from your website.